Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

 |2.63

-This table compares Pactiv Evergreen and Reynolds Consumer Products’ gross revenue, earnings per share and valuation.
+This table compares Reynolds Consumer Products and Pactiv Evergreen’s top-line revenue, earnings per share and valuation.

 |Gross Revenue